jung-kurt/gofpdf/README.md

 times, zapfdingbats) in your documents other than calling SetFont().

 You should use AddUTF8Font or AddUTF8FontFromBytes to add UTF-8 TTF font.
+RTL() and LTR() methods switch between "right to left" and "left to right" mode.

 In order to use a different non-UTF-8 TrueType or Type1 font, you will need to generate a font definition file and, if the font will be embedded into PDFs, a compressed